 REMP/CEA Faculty, Students, and Staff at NERA 2007!

-The Center for Educational Assessment and the Research and Evaluation Methods Program is pleased to announce the following papers have been accepted for presentation at the 38th annual meeting of the Northeastern Educational Research Association (NERA), to be held in Rocky Hill, Connecticut, October 17-19, 2007.
+The Center for Educational Assessment and the Research, Educational Measurement, and Psychometrics (REMP) concentration is pleased to announce the following papers have been accepted for presentation at the 38th annual meeting of the Northeastern Educational Research Association (NERA), to be held in Rocky Hill, Connecticut, October 17-19, 2007.

 In addition, Professor Stephen G. Sireci of UMass is the current President of NERA and will present his Presidential Address on Thursday, October 18, at 7:30pm.
 April Zenisky of UMass and Amy Dresher of Educational Testing Service are the co-Program Chairs of the conference as well.

 Evaluating Item Parameter Drift in Computerized Adaptive Testing

 Tie Liang, Stephen Sireci, Craig Wells, and Kyung-tyek Han, University of Massachusetts Amherst

 Using Response Time to Examine the Effect of Examinee Effort on Validity